j-mracek/module_repos/README.md

 Benefits
 --------

-1. Modular packages will work together with nonmodular packages without any additional metadata (modules.yaml)
+1. Modular packages will work together with non-modular packages without any additional metadata (modules.yaml)
 2. RPM, libsolv, zypper will support out modules without any problems.
 3. The proposal keeps modules.yaml as a part of design to provide additional information about